 Book music and lyrics by Irene Sankoff and David Hein, musical supervision by Ian Eisendrath, directed by Christopher Ashley.

-Come From Away is playing at Sydney’s Capitol Theatre until the 22nd August, 2021.
-See their website for full tickets and touring information.
+Come From Away plays at the Capitol Theatre until January 2022.
+See the website for full tickets and information.

 Book, Music & Lyrics Irene Sankoff and David Hein